frederikgramkortegaard/eridu/README.md

 :speech_balloon: The reader is advised to look at section _8.x_ regarding performance evaluation in the attached thesis to get an overview of the viability of the language as well as comparisons to C and C++ with regards to run-time and scalability metrics.

 ---

-### Compiling Eridu from Source
-It is possible to compile Eridu from source, by navigating to the `./dev/src` folder and running `make`, it is recommended to run `make clean` before any attempt to compile Eridu.
 ### Using the Eridu compiler
 To use the compiler, the following command can be run:
 ```